- Cannabidiol (CBD), a compound found in hemp and cannabis plants, is becoming increasingly popular as a dietary supplement.

 - The industry still faces challenges in advertising, banking and insurance.

-The potential of the CBD industry has prompted many people to ask how to start a CBD business.
-The industry is not without its challenges, especially surrounding the evolving legal landscape, but the opportunity is significant all the same.
-If you want to get involved in the CBD industry, you'll first have to understand a bit about the cannabinoid and the products it goes into.
+The potential of the CBD industry has prompted many people to explore how they can launch a CBD business.
+The industry is not without its challenges, though, especially surrounding the evolving legal landscape, but the opportunity is significant.

 What is CBD?

 CBD is one of more than 100 cannabinoids, which are compounds found throughout the cannabis and hemp plants.
 The most famous cannabinoid is undoubtedly tetrahydrocannabinol (THC), which is responsible for the intoxication associated with the consumption of cannabis.
-CBD, however, does not produce an intoxicating effect; instead, it is often lauded as supposedly offering therapeutic and health benefits, though research into its potential medical applications is ongoing.
+CBD, however, does not produce an intoxicating effect; instead, it offers potential therapeutic and health benefits, though research into its potential medical applications is ongoing.

 CBD products are generally created in several steps.
 First, the raw material needs to be cultivated and harvested.
 For example, if you plan on using industrial hemp to create your CBD products, you will either need to cultivate or purchase a large amount of the plant.
 From there, CBD oil is extracted from the plant using a variety of methods.
 Again, you can do this yourself or outsource the process to an extraction company.
 Once you have extracted the CBD oil, it can be sold as a concentrate or used to infuse a variety of products.
 Some of the most common CBD products on the market today include sublingual tinctures, infused edibles and topicals, like gels or creams.